Skip to content

 class LocalParquetStorage(StorageBackend):

-"""Local Parquet file storage implementation."""
+"""Local Parquet file storage backed by pyarrow.

-def __init__(self, base_path: str = "data"):
+def __init__(self, base_path: str = "data") -> None:

 self.base_path = base_path